D.C. at odds with federal government over multibillion-dollar redevelopment of Union Station

 The District says the federal plan is too car-centric, lacks good pedestrian and bike connections and fails to provide adequate circulation and access, which would lead to gridlock on city streets.
 Chief among the concerns is the FRA’s preference for keeping a multilevel parking garage in the station complex, despite evidence that passengers and most station visitors don’t get there by personal vehicle.

 D.C.
 Mayor Muriel E. Bowser (D), the D.C.
-Council and Rep. Eleanor Holmes Norton (D), backed by neighborhood commissioners and residents, have rallied against the FRA’s endorsed parking plan, saying that the station’s redevelopment is an opportunity to reshape the city’s transportation infrastructure.
+Council and Del.
+Eleanor Holmes Norton (D), backed by neighborhood commissioners and residents, have rallied against the FRA’s endorsed parking plan, saying that the station’s redevelopment is an opportunity to reshape the city’s transportation infrastructure.

 “We are building a station for the next century.
 That means leaning on clean technology and focusing on robust public transit,” said Drew Courtney, a member of the Advisory Neighborhood Commission who represents neighborhoods adjacent to Union Station.